Samsung Galaxy Core Prime: Reception

 PCMag noted the compactness of the phone.
 TechRadar did not consider it a good contender at the low-end spectrum of the market.

 Controversy

-A Samsung Galaxy Core Prime has exploded while a male child was holding it.
-He was rushed to the hospital after calling 911, and after recovering, suffered from a phobia of mobile phones.
-This generated some confusion because it was assumed it was a Samsung Galaxy Note 7, infamous for exploding.
+A Galaxy Core Prime has exploded while a male child was holding it.
+He was rushed to the hospital after calling 911, and after recovering, suffered from technophobia.
+This generated some confusion because it was assumed it was a Galaxy Note 7, infamous for exploding.